cfengine/documentation/reference/promise-types/files.markdown

 ```

 Before making changes to the system, CFEngine will check what the current state is, and whether it matches the desired state.
-In this case, CFEngine will create and edit the file only if necessary, if `/tmp/hello` already exists with the correct content, no changes are made.
+In this case, CFEngine will create and edit the file only if necessary.
+If `/tmp/hello` already exists with the correct content, no changes are made.

 **Tip:** In this and other examples, we use the `__main__` bundle.
 This allows you to easily run a policy file directly.